cesarneyit/FusionA/README.md

   [ 0, 0, 0, 0, 0, 0, E(9)^7, 0, 0, 0 ], [ 0, 0, 0, 0, 0, 0, 0, E(9)^4, 0, 0 ],
   [ 0, 0, 0, 0, 0, 0, 0, 0, E(9)^4, 0 ], [ 0, 0, 0, 0, 0, 0, 0, 0, 0, 1 ] ]
 ```
-We also can construct the fusion algebra using:
+We can construct the fusion algebra using:

 ```GAP
 gap> Zesting_FusionAlgebra(2,3,[1,2]);; # record of fusion algebra and canonical basis